Leading bounds on micro- to picometer fifth forces from neutron star cooling: C. Comparison with other bounds on scalars and axions

 Lastly, Fig.~\ref{fig:MonopoleDipole_NucleonNucleon} shows the equivalent plot to the previous one but for the combination $g_s^N g_p^N$.
 This coupling can be tested experimentally by searching for a monopole-dipole force between nucleons.
 In this case, the pure astrophysical bound is $g_s^N g_p^n \sim 7 \times 10^{-23}$ which originates on both sides from neutron star cooling (this work and Ref.~\cite{Buschmann:2021juv}).
 Unlike the previous case, nucleon-nucleon force searches at very long distances do outperform the combined laboratory and astrophysical bound, corresponding to masses $\lesssim 10^{-9}$~eV.

 In light of these updates, we encourage experimental groups searching for new forces to keep the strong astrophysical bounds in mind, particularly those at large masses/short ranges.
-Although it is possible to engineer models in which astrophysical bounds are relaxed compared to laboratory bounds---e.g.~by suppressing the emission of light new particles from stellar environments~\cite{Jain:2005nh, Masso:2005ym, Jaeckel:2006xm, Masso:2006gc, Budnik:2020nwz, DeRocco:2020xdt, Bloch:2020uzh}---such constructions are generally not especially simple or natural.
+Although it is possible to engineer models in which astrophysical bounds are relaxed compared to laboratory bounds, e.g.~by suppressing the emission of light new particles from stellar environments~\cite{Jain:2005nh, Masso:2005ym, Jaeckel:2006xm, Masso:2006gc, Budnik:2020nwz, DeRocco:2020xdt, Bloch:2020uzh}, inspired by chameleon models (see e.g. Ref.~\cite{Khoury:2003aq}), such constructions are generally not especially simple or natural.